 - A UK/Canadian mining company in relation to a potential investment treaty claim against the Government of Armenia in relation to the blockade of a gold mine.

-- A consortium of regional and international energy companies in an LCIA arbitration against a regional government in the Middle East in relation to the ownership and commercial operation of two petroleum fields.
+- A consortium of regional and international energy companies in a multibillion LCIA arbitration against a regional government in the Middle East in relation to the ownership and commercial operation of two petroleum fields.

 - A Ukrainian businessman in a dispute with another Ukrainian businessman arising out of a joint venture in the metals sector.